NotSoSaneExile/Portfolio/README.md

 # Portfolio
-This repository contains several projects I've worked on:
+This repository contains several projects I've worked on and find interesting.

+# Contents
 A-Star Visualiser: A visualisation tool for the A-Star pathfinding algorithm, implemented in Python and Pygame.

 CAPM Verifier: A tool for verifying the validity of the Capital Asset Pricing Model using historical stock data, implemented in Python using Streamlit.